 Gardening Can Make You a Better Person

 Gardening is a worthwhile hobby that provides an accomplished feeling, which is why people like gardening.
 The sense of achievement that comes with a thriving garden allows you to focus on the beautiful things in life.
-The feeling of abundance when we harvest our vegetables and flowers make us grateful for all of the things we can accomplish.
+The feeling of abundance when we harvest our vegetables and flowers makes us grateful for all of the things we can accomplish.
 Garden also can impart in our kindness and care for others.
 In the process, we held ourselves responsible and accounted for the needs of our various plants, including watering, fertilization, and pruning.
 This focus on needs beyond our own can translate to our individual growth as well.
+Get more benefits of gardening here!